Get Insurance in 3 Easy Steps

 There are inherent and sometimes uncontrollable risks associated with every project you take on.
 A construction site is especially susceptible to threats that could easily jeopardize its completion.
 Though you may abide by health and safety protocols, there is no way of predicting factors such as the weather or the possibility of criminal intent.
 By possessing a builder’s risk insurance policy, you wouldn’t have to worry about the cost of the severe damages or misplaced items associated with such events, as we would cover it for you.

-Ultimately, a builder’s risk insurance policy provides you and your company with security.
+Ultimately, a builder’s risk (course of construction) insurance policy provides you and your company with security.
 It is a method that aims to preserve your financial wellbeing for the foreseeable future and a guarantee that you will not be held financially liable if an unexpected event were to occur.

 As a contractor, your clients have entrusted you with their property and expect that you will be able to meet the agreed-upon terms of your drafted contract.
 By signing an agreement, you automatically become liable for any unforeseen issues that may arise during the design or building period.
 Without appropriate insurance, this poses a financial risk to both you and your company.